Foundations / Lay Ministry Course

 Those who are interested in exploring Reader training should indicate on the application form that they wish to see a Vocations Adviser, and should also select one of either teaching the faith, pastoral and community care, or mission and evangelism as an area of focus for Foundations.
 Someone exploring Reader training can select any of these, as each of these 3 equally act as a part of the prerequisite for Reader training, as all 3 are involved in Reader ministry.
 Reader training will further cover all these areas of ministry.

-In order to receive the letter of permission from the bishop to enable commissioning as an Enabler, those who successfully complete this course will also be required to complete the online Safeguarding courses C0 and C1, and the classroom based training C2 (clergy).
+In order to receive the letter of permission from the bishop to enable commissioning as an Enabler, those who successfully complete this course will also be required to complete the online Safeguarding courses C0 and C1, and the classroom based training C2 Leadership (clergy/readers).
 We also recommend that parishes consider a basic disclosure for those on the Foundations course/commissioned as Enablers.
 Information on basic disclosures can be found here: Safeguarding Newsletter Dec 2018

 Similarly, for those who, due to another role in church, already have an up to date DBS check, it would not be necessary to obtain a basic disclosure.
 However, if the DBS check expires and is not renewed due to the Enabler no longer occupying the role that required it, then it is recommended that the parish considers obtaining a basic disclosure for the Enabler.